Information for parents and carers

 How do schools use Insight assessments?

-Read our collection of case studies to find out how schools around the world use Cambridge Insight assessments to support their students.
+You can find out how schools around the world use Cambridge Insight assessments to support students by reading our collection of case studies.

 -